1. From which year levels does your school take

 5. What are the AEAS requirements for Years 7 - 11?

-We prefer students to have above 60 in overall score with 6 or above for Mathematical Reasoning ability and Nonverbal
+We prefer students to have an overall score above 60 with 6 or above for Mathematical Reasoning ability and Nonverbal

 6. Can students attend the language school first if